U.S. Congress poised to limit contractor pay: Is $487,000 a year enough?

-A broad budget bill that won approval by the House of Representatives on Thursday would lower the cap to $487,000 a person, down from its current level of $952,000.
+A broad budget bill likely to win approval by the House of Representatives on Thursday would lower the cap to $487,000 a person, down from its current level of $952,000.
 The Senate is expected to pass the bill next week.

 The measure would be a partial victory for the White House, which for years has sought to rein in contractor reimbursements that fund salary and other personnel costs.
 In May, the White House proposed limiting the reimbursement level to $400,000 a person - the amount Barack Obama earns as president.